raginmari/RAGVersionNumber/README.md

 ⛔️DEPRECATED

 This repository has been deprecated and is (obviously) no longer in active development.
-The reason is that that version 1.0 had been released prematurely and I intend to set up a new with proper version handling.
+The reason is that that version 1.0 had been released prematurely and I intend to set up a new project with proper version handling.
 The decision was influenced by the fact that the library has neither stars nor forks.

 ## Example